Gay Porn Stars We Lost in 2022

 Freddie @ The Guy Site

 7) Michael Watts was an Oregon security guard who also worked as a Freddie Mercury impersonator.
 He chose Freddie as his porn persona when he did two scenes for The Guy Site in 2019.
-The 37 year-old went missing on May 1st and was found in the Willamette river two weeks later.
+According to this website, the 37 year-old was being “pursued by a mob” during the May Day protests in Portland when he disappeared on the night of May 1st.
+His body was found in the Willamette river two weeks later.
 The investigation is ongoing.

-8) Versatile blond Ty Thomas began his porn career at Jason Sparks in 2016 and went on to appear in 30+ scenes for Next Door Studios.
-According to the IAFD, he passed away on 5/6/21 at age 29.
+8) Versatile blond Ty Thomas, aka Steven Ates, began his porn career at Jason Sparks in 2016 and went on to appear in 30+ scenes for Next Door Studios.
+According to the obit, he was attending nursing school when he passed away on 5/6/21 at age 29.

 Alex Riley